bwo/monads/README.md

 - `(mwhen p m)`: execute monadic computation `m` if `p` is truthy.
 - `(guard p)`: exit from the computation if `p` is falsy (requires `mzero`).
-- `(lift-m f [m])`: lift the unary function `f` to be monadic, returning the monadic function with one arg or applying it immediately with two.
 - `(lift-m-2 f [m [m2]])`: as `lift-m` but for binary functions.

     There are also `lift-m-3` through `lift-m-8`.
 All the `lift-m-n`